 But not every agent who gives the impression of professionalism and competence will be highly effective.
 After all it is a sales position.
 Some realtors are inexperienced and may not know how to properly market your property.
 And others may have a limited marketing budget.
 Or their idea of marketing is to put a sign on your front lawn and wait for the magic to happen.
 And then there are those that may even be too busy and not respond to potential Edmonton property buyers in time.

 We speak with many homeowners who have had less-than-positive experiences with realtors.
 Some sellers report signing a listing agreement with an agent, then having to do much of the work themselves… and still had to pay the real estate agent’s commission.
 How did things really play out?
 We have no idea, but we assume the story is more complicated than they are letting on.
 Regardless, complete more due diligence than just hiring the family friend who is a realtor.
 Ask questions.
 Do your homework and make sure they are the right real estate agent to get the job done if you go this route.

 A Simpler Home Selling Option

 If what we have described in this article has armed you with the knowledge to hire a great Edmonton real estate agent and perfect the house selling process together, GREAT!
-Most people do in fact sell their homes using a realtor.
-And if you contact us we will tell you if it’s that’s best option for you.
+Most people do in fact sell their homes using an Edmonton realtor.
+And if you contact us we will tell you if it’s that’s the best option for you.
 We simply cannot buy every house that sellers offer to us.